pomsky-lang/website/content/docs/get-started/introduction.md

 ## Usage

-Pomsky can be used with a CLI or a Rust macro.
+Pomsky can be used with a CLI, a JavaScript plugin, or a Rust macro.
 See [installation instructions](/docs/get-started/quick-start).

 You should also enable Unicode support in your regex engine if it isn't supported by default.